 EMDR - Great therapy, shame about the name

 When I first trained as an EMDR therapist it took me at least 6 months to be able to say the name without getting stuck.
-Just imagine saying: Eye Movement Desensitization and Reprocessing.
+Just imagine saying: Eye Movement Desensitisation and Reprocessing.
 It is a mouthful.
 And yet, behind the long and slightly unfortunate name - even by EMDR founder's Francine Shapiro's admission - lies a very powerful psychotherapy.
-In fact, EMDR's effectiveness has gained worldwide recognition, both from the World Health Organisation and the NHS and its 'bible', the NICE guidelines, as the recommended treatment for Post Traumatic Stress Disorder (which sometimes results from exposure to trauma).
+In fact, EMDR's effectiveness has gained worldwide recognition, both from the World Health Organisation and the NHS and the NICE guidelines, as the recommended treatment for post traumatic stress disorder (PTSD).

-Well, in short and in the words of Francine Shapiro, it is about 'getting past your past'.
+In the words of Francine Shapiro, it is about 'getting past your past'.
 Most people do not necessarily like dwelling on the past, especially the negative aspects.
-In fact, I would argue that in therapy the past is only as relevant as its power to affect us NOW.
+In fact, I would argue that in therapy the past is only as relevant as its power to affect us now.

-Example: let's say I grew up in a family where there were arguments.
+Example: Let's say I grew up in a family where there were arguments.
 Lots of them.
 Sometimes fuelled by alcohol.
 Always ending in big fall outs and sometimes in violence.
-It scared me as a child, big time.
+It scared me as a child.
 Fast forward to my adult life.
 I'm doing ok really, have a family and a stable job.
 But when I hear raised voices, my body reacts really strongly and I can't help it.
 My tummy goes into a spasm, I have this horrible sinking feeling, I panic.
-I feel scared, even though I'm a grown up and the raised voices can be nothing to do with me (like the time I witnessed a couple arguing outside a pub)!
-And because I feel scared of conflict, any potential conflict, I avoid it as much as I can.
-As a result I tend to go along with what others want, even if I disagree.
+I feel scared, even though I'm a grown up and the raised voices can be nothing to do with me.
+I feel scared of conflict, any potential conflict, I avoid it as much as I can.
+As a result, I tend to go along with what others want, even if I disagree.
 That's how I said 'yes' to the overtime at work, even though it means I get home really late.
-And my bedroom is dark blue - I hate the colour, but it was not worth an argument with my partner...
+And my bedroom is dark blue - I hate the colour, but it was not worth an argument with my partner…

-So you get the picture.
 The past, even when we try not to dwell on it, can sometimes hold us back in our present life.
 EMDR has helped many people to be freed from the negative aspects of the past so that they can go about their lives without being held back.
-In the UK and worldwide it is a recommended treatment for Post Traumatic Stress Disorder (PTSD), where people develop severe reaction after a life-threatening event.
-PTSD is typically associated with war veterans but can in fact affect anybody.
+Worldwide it is a recommended treatment for PTSD, where people develop a severe reaction after a life-threatening event.
+PTSD is typically associated with war veterans but can, in fact, affect anybody.
 The symptoms can include:

 - re-living the trauma (flashbacks)